pau1a/Transcrypt/main.md

 **3.1.6.1 Framework Packs**

 * Portable rule/evidence packs for Cyber Essentials v3.2, NIS2, ISO 27001; locale text separated; hot-swappable by `rule_pack_id`.
+Only Cyber Essentials v3.2 exists in MVP.

 **3.1.6.2 Connectors**

 * Pullers for IdP (Entra/Okta), cloud config (AWS/Azure/GCP), EDR/backup.
-Sandbox SDK for partners.
+Sandbox SDK for partners. (see below)
+---
+**Pullers for IdP (Entra, Okta, Auth0, Keycloak) = read-only collectors that fetch identity facts and turn them into Evidence.**

+* **Purpose:** Prove access controls from the source of truth.
+They fetch MFA settings, password policies, admin roles, conditional access, and user status, then convert that into files and assertions our rules can test.
+* **How they run:** Background jobs on a schedule or on demand.
+They authenticate with a per-tenant service account, call the IdP APIs, normalise results, and post to the Evidence API.
+No direct DB writes.
+* **Inputs:** tenant_id, IdP type, scoped credentials, what to fetch, since timestamp or cursor.
+* **Outputs:**

+  * **Files**: raw JSON or CSV exports with SHA-256 and timestamps.
+  * **Assertions**: typed facts like `mfa.enforced.admins = true`, `password.min_length >= 12`, `admin_roles.count = 3`, `users_without_mfa = 0`.
+* **Security:** Least-privilege scopes, credentials in Vault or KMS only, redacted logs, per-run audit events with input and output hashes.
+* **Behaviour:** Idempotent, paginated, retries with backoff, rate-limited, time-boxed.
+Stale or failed pulls raise a finding such as “IdP evidence older than 30 days”.
+* **MVP scope:** Start with Entra or Okta.
+Fetch org settings, MFA and CA policy, privileged roles, and disabled accounts.
+Add Auth0 or Keycloak later if customers use them.
+---
 **3.1.6.3 Export/Interchange**

 * JSON/JSON-LD exports; webhooks; optional verifiable credentials for “proof of control” attestations.